 - Made in Australia.

-Usually when a product is lower in price, it also means lower quality ingredients and we see a bit of that here.
-Instead of aloe leaf juice, we see water as the base.
+This cream formula from Lavera has been a long-standing option for sunless tanning.
+It used to come in at a much lower price point, and usually when a product is lower in price, it also means lower quality ingredients.
+For example, instead of aloe leaf juice, we see water as the base.
 And the first oil listed (ingredients are typically listed in order of volume) is soybean oil, compared to something more nourishing like avocado oil or shea.
 BUT, it’s also third-party certified via NATRUE and overall offers a healthy formula with little compromise.

 We checked with the brand and the team couldn’t provide us with an exact percentage of DHA.
 From Lavera: “…it contains enough DHA to be effective in combination with the erythrulose [another sugar-derived compound that reacts with DHA to create the brown tone on skin].”
 Kate clarifies, “Erythrulose is a red-tinted sugar added to some tanning formulas that prevents the skin from turning orange.”